CMDR-Kiel42/EDMC_SpanshRouter/README.md

 ## Updates

-When a new update is available, it will automatically be downloaded.
-You'll just have to restart EDMC to install it.
+When a new update is available, you will be prompted with a popup listing the last changes, and asking whether you wish to update or not.
+If you say yes, the update will be installed the next time you launch EDMC.

 ## Known Issues